gert7/simagef/README.md

 If you want only the pairs of images without the groupings, use the `-p` or `--pairs` flag.

-You can specify an external image viewer for comparing groups of images using `-e` or `--exec`:
+You can specify an external image viewer for comparing groups of images using `-e` or `--exec`.
+You can also provide command line arguments:

 ```
-simagef -e gwenview ~/Pictures/*
+simagef -e "gwenview -s" ~/Pictures/*
 ```

 This will launch the executable with the groups (or pairs) of filenames as arguments.
 It will launch the executable again for the next group once the previous executable exits.